Lindrit14/Etch-a-Sketch/README.md

 ## Things do upgrade:

 A fill option
-make the input type="range" not as buggy as it is. some sort of exporting the image after it is drawn
+make it clear on which "mode" the user is currently on: highlight the button make the input type="range" not as buggy as it is. some sort of exporting the image after it is drawn